divyajeettt/quadratic-equations/README.md

 ## Edit the logging settings

-To modify the level of the `logger`, mmodify:
+To modify the level of the `logger`, modify:

 ```python
 logging.basicConfig(